awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 For a complete example, see [kms\_multi\_region\_simple\.ts](https://github.com/aws/aws-encryption-sdk-javascript/blob/master/modules/example-node/src/kms_multi_region_simple.ts) in the AWS Encryption SDK for JavaScript repository on GitHub\.

 ```
+//Encrypt with a multi-Region KMS key in us-east-1 Region

 import { buildClient } from '@aws-crypto/client-node'

 /* Instantiate the AWS Encryption SDK client